Update: Saturday, September 26, 2020 12:55 pm ===============

 We ask for a donation of $5 per person over the age of 4 years.

 When visiting, please be aware of signage and social distancing markers as well as flow indicators.
 If you are experiencing any symptoms of any contagion, stay home and postpone your visit, even if that means forfeiture of your ticket.
 Visitors who are visibly displaying symptoms of a contagion will not be granted admission.
 This is just how it is for now, so take your allergy pill before departing for Frosty Drew Observatory!

-So stop in for a fun mid-autumn night under the beautiful moonlit skies of Ninigret Park and become acquainted with our only natural satellite, the Moon!
+So stop in for a fun early-autumn night under the beautiful moonlit skies of Ninigret Park and become acquainted with our only natural satellite, the Moon!